HCL-TECH-SOFTWARE/appscan-source-gradle-plugin/README.md

-# IBM Security AppScan Source Gradle Plugin
+# HCL Security AppScan Source Gradle Plugin

 The AppScan Source Gradle plugin is used to automate the scanning of Java and Java web projects in Gradle.
 It generates AppScan Source project files for Gradle projects that have the "java" plugin and/or "war" plugins applied.
 It can also generate and run a CLI script for executing a scan.